 - PCR testing is required (Respiratory Pathogens NAT test if respiratory symptoms, COVID-19 only screening PCR if other symptoms)

-- Transmission based precautions (TBP) cannot be lifted based on Rapid Antigen Test (RAT) results
+- transmission-based precautions (TBP) cannot be lifted based on RAT results

 Employee Assistance Program

 Your wellbeing is important to us, and we want to reassure you that our Employee Assistance Providers, Access Programs, Human Psychology and Australian Institute for Loss and Grief are available to support you through this uncertain time.

 Access Programs, Human Psychology and Australian Institute for Loss and Grief have transitioned to a telephone counselling model.
 Staff will be able to access telephone appointments in lieu of all face-to-face counselling appointments.

 To make an appointment you may call them directly on the following numbers:

 - Access Programs: 1300 66 77 00 (free call)